Teaching the theory of evolution in France: moving beyond wishful thinking

 Genetic drift

-Marc-André SELOSSEProfessor at the National Museum of Natural History, Visiting Professor at the Universities of Gdansk (Poland) and Viçosa (Brazil), National Museum of Natural History (MNHN) – Sorbonne Universities and Bernard GODELLEProfessor of Human Evolutionary Biology, University of Montpellier
+Marc-André Selosse, Professor at the National Museum of Natural History, Visiting Professor at the Universities of Gdańsk (Poland) and Viçosa (Brazil), National Museum of Natural History (MNHN) – Sorbonne Universities and Bernard GODELLE, Professor of Human Evolutionary Biology, University of Montpellier

-The original version of this article was published on The Conversation.
+The original version This article was published on The Conversation.